How to protect 14 Americo accounts — fund a trust by mail, and file death claims

 5-step process, 6 required documents, and contact information for survivors.

 View details →Non-qualified annuity contracts, such as the Platinum Assure Series MYGAs, can be transferred to trust ownership using the Ownership Change Request form (Form 18-162-2).
 A Certificate of Trust or relevant trust pages and the trust EIN are required.
-Note that transferring ownership of a non-qualified annuity to a trust may result in a taxable event.
+Transferring ownership of a non-qualified annuity to a trust may result in a taxable event, and a trust owner generally loses tax deferral under IRC 72(u).
 Naming a trust as beneficiary rather than owner is a common alternative that avoids immediate tax consequences.

 Policyholder Services